Racing-Europe

 Days at the Races.

 These decisions can be the hardest to make, because racecourses in Europe and elsewhere are often set up so differently from those in the U.S. The norm for a day's racing in Europe is to be mobile - and to grab spots to sit from time to time and place to place as they appear.
 At most European tracks there is no equivalent to the railed-off section of seats we call a "box" in the U.S., and what we would term "reserved grandstand seating" is limited if it exists at all.
-Even in the members' enclosure of the top tracks -- what we would call the "clubhouse" -- most of the "stands" are for actual standing: tiered levels for viewing with no seats at all.
+Even in the premier enclosure of the top tracks — what we would call the "clubhouse" — most of the "stands" are for actual standing: tiered levels for viewing with no seats at all.

 Because Americans are used to having a place to sit, we have secured reserved seating with good viewing in one form or another on most major race days.
 In some cases, we will have a block of seats.
 At courses where we can't, but where we feel that the race-viewing from the course restaurant is acceptable, we will use this option.
-At Royal Ascot there is no reserved seating as such and many of the restaurants, in addition to being outrageously expensive, have less than satisfactory viewing.
-The arrangements we've made for the Royal meeting will include lunches and places to "come and go from" for the day, but the race viewing will be from another area which we consider acceptable.
+On relatively quiet and uncrowded race days at secondary courses, we will "go native" and find our own places to sit — because they will be abundantly available and because we think you should have this experience, also.

 Hotels.

 Deluxe Double.
-Draycott Hotel, LondonWe choose our hotels on the basis of comfort, atmosphere, and location.
-Because ultra-modern design schemes are near-ubiquitous in hotels worldwide today, we opt for properties that are unique and have their own distinct and traditional character.
+Draycott Hotel, London We choose our hotels on the basis of comfort, atmosphere, and location.
+Because ultra-modern design schemes are near-ubiquitous in hotels worldwide today, when we have the choice we opt for properties that are unique and have their own distinct and traditional character.
 And we usually select a primary room category that offers you a bit of extra breathing space.

 In our detailed itinerary descriptions we always provide a link to each hotel's website so that you may investigate the property to the degree you desire.